- a muscle that draws down a part of the body, as the corner of the mouth.Compare levator.

 Examples from the Web for depressor

-The crests for the depressor muscles are barely discernible.
+In all cases the crests for the depressor muscles are very feebly developed.